 Landing pages don't need to have much.
-However, what IS THERE should compel people to move forward with the call to action.
+However, what IS THERE should convince people to move forward with the call to action.

 How to Create a High-Converting Opt-In Page

-A great opt-in page for the top of your digital marketing funnel has all these key elements in place:
+A great opt-in page for the top of your digital marketing funnel has all these essential elements in place:

 - A compelling, experience-yielding offer

 Let’s talk now about the seven factors or elements of a killer landing page that can be at the top of your digital marketing funnel — earning you more subscribers, generating leads and growing revenue more than you've ever thought possible.

 First: Simple and Clean Page Layout and Design